John Terry: Coaching career

 On 10 October 2018, Terry was appointed assistant head coach of Aston Villa, with newly appointed Dean Smith as head coach.
 On 26 July 2021, Terry departed Aston Villa after three years at the club, in which they achieved promotion to, and consolidated their position in the Premier League.
 He described Dean Smith as a great influence on his coaching career.
 In December 2021, his return to Chelsea, commencing in January 2022 in a coaching consultancy role was announced.

+Following the announcement of Dean Smith as the new Leicester City manager on 10 April 2023, Terry was appointed to his coaching staff once again.

+In July 2023, Terry returned to Chelsea as the club's Academy coach.

+Baller League UK

+In November 2024, it was announced that he's set to manage one of the 12 teams in the upcoming Baller League UK, a six-a-side football league.

 Sponsorship

 On the UK version of Pro Evolution Soccer 6, Terry appears on the front cover with Brazil international Adriano.

 Family and personal life

 Terry is married to his childhood sweetheart Toni (née Poole).
 On 18 May 2006, Terry and Toni had twins, a boy and a girl.
 They married at Blenheim Palace in June 2007.

 Terry was a Manchester United supporter growing up.
 His older brother, Paul (born 1979), is a former professional footballer, having played for Dagenham & Redbridge and Yeovil Town.
+Terry's nephew, Frankie, is currently a professional footballer for Colchester United.

 In 2016, Terry paid the £1,600 funeral costs for an eight-year-old Chelsea fan with leukaemia who died after an unsuccessful bone marrow transplantation.

 Terry co-owns custom swimwear company Thomas Royall with fellow footballers Sam Saunders and Liam Ridgewell.